moneytech/cadex-os/README.md

 <img src=screenshot.png align=center>

-After some initial boot messages, you will see the kernel shell prompt.
+After some initial boot messages, you will see the kshell prompt.
-This allows you to take some simple actions before running the first user level program.
+This allows you to take some simple actions before running the first user-level program.
 For example, read the boot messages to see which atapi unit the cdrom is mounted on.
 Then, use the `mount` command to mount the cdrom filesystem on that unit:

 <pre>
-mount atapi 2 cdromfs
+mount atapi <unit> cdromfs
 </pre>

-Use the `list` command to examine the root directory:
+Use the `ls` command to examine the root directory:

 <pre>
 list /
 </pre>

-And use the `run` command to run a program (for example, a simple screensaver):
+And use the `./` prefix to run a program (For example, a simple screensaver):

 <pre>
-run /usr/bin/saver.exe
+./usr/bin/saver.exe
 </pre>

 ## Cross-Compiling Instructions

-If you are building on any other type of machine, you will probably need to build a cross-compiler using `./crosscompiler.sh` and then edit `Makefile.config` to use the cross compiler binaries, then execute `make` to create `cadex.iso`
+If you are building on any other type of machine (i.e, on WSL or any non-linux machine), you will probably need to build a cross-compiler using `./scripts/crosscompiler.sh` and then edit `Makefile.config` to use the cross compiler binaries, then execute `make` to create `cadex.iso`